cruxlang/crux/README.md

 # Big Ideas

 Crux is all about small, clever ideas that fit together without clumsy seams or weird corner cases.

 We won't try to guess what you're trying to say because we don't think your customers should be the ones to tell you that we guessed wrong.

-* Easy, familiar syntax that doesn't hide surprises
-* Hindley-Milner type inference
-* Lean, obvious generated code
-* Solid asynchronous programming

 Our intent with Crux is to capture